Installation

 To exit the server, press ^C (control-C).

-launcher again.
+To relaunch the server, run the start_photomap launcher again.
 For your convenience, you may move this script anywhere you like.
 If you move the PhotoMapAI folder itself, you will need to re-run the installer script.

 PyPi Installation